-Chapter 1 of this book first appeared, in altered form, as an article entitled “Classical and Contemporary Italy in Roger Ascham’s The Scholemaster (1570)” (Renaissance Studies 16, no. 2 [2002]: 202–16), and I am grateful to Blackwell publishing for granting permission to reprint this material.
+Chapter 1 of this book first appeared, in altered form, as an article entitled “Classical and Contemporary Italy in Roger Ascham’s The Scholemaster (1570)” (Renaissance Studies 16: 2 (2002): 202–16), and I am grateful to Blackwell publishing for granting permission to reprint this material.
 A few sentences from a chapter entitled “Returning from Venice to England: Sir Henry Wotton as Diplomat, Pedagogue, and Cultural Connoisseur” in Borders and Travellers in Early Modern Europe, edited by Tom Betteridge (2007), appear in the introduction to this monograph, and some passages from an essay entitled “Provincial Identification and the Struggle over Representation in Thomas Coryat’s Crudities (1611)” in Archipelagic Identities: Literature and Identity in the Atlantic Archipelago, 1550–1800, edited by Philip Schwyzer and Simon Mealor (2004), are reproduced in Chapter 4.
 I am grateful to Ashgate Publishing for permission to print them here.

+THE CHAPTER BEGINNING ‘I WOULD LIKE TO THANK STAFF…’ BELONGS HERE.

-At Palgrave I wish to thank Farideh Koohi-Kamali and the editorial and production teams, especially Julia Cohen.
-I am also most grateful to the anonymous readers of my manuscript for their queries, comments, and suggestions, which helped enormously in giving further shape to the project as a whole.
+At Palgrave I wish to thank Farideh Koohi-Kamali, Julia Cohen, Brigitte Shull, and Kristy Lilas.
+I am also most grateful to the anonymous readers of my manuscript for their queries, comments, and suggestions, which helped to give further shape to the project as a whole.

-Special thanks go to my parents, Maureen and Brian Ord, and to my husband, Nick Bandu, for their unflagging love, support, and encouragement.
+Special thanks go to my parents, Maureen and Brian Ord, and to my husband, Nick Bandu, for their unflagging support, love, and encouragement.

 Travel and Experience in Early Modern English Literature is funded by <~?~TN: insert AHRC logo>.